Savings Targets

 Central campus is committed to taking action

-As part of the framework plan, central campus has identified $25 million in savings.
-The following actions are in progress to achieve this target, many of which have campuswide impacts:
+As part of the framework plan, central campus has identified $34 million in ongoing savings and $210 million in one-time funds to bridge the deficit over the past five years.
+The following actions will achieve these ongoing savings, many of which have campuswide impacts:

-• Capital Investments: Over the next few years, we are reducing the planned core fund investment in our capital program debt service by up to $5 million, equivalent to up to $80 million in capital spending.
+• Capital Investments: Between 2022-2025 we are reducing the planned core fund investment in our capital program debt service by up to $5 million, equivalent to up to $80 million in capital spending.
 This will delay much-needed capital investments.
 Therefore, we are evaluating alternative funding models, including internal borrowing, to mitigate the gap.

-• Faculty Resources: Over the next few years, we are redirecting up to $4 million in base resources collected centrally from faculty returns to support faculty merits and promotions.
+• Faculty Resources: Between 2021-2025, we redirected $9 million in base resources collected centrally from faculty returns to support faculty merits and promotions.
 In the past the central share of the faculty resources were reinvested in new positions through programs such as the Hiring Incentive Program.
 Funds for some reinvestment remain, but the scale will be somewhat limited.

-• Space Release ProgramOver the next six years, we are reducing our use of leased administrative space in Davis, resulting in up to $4 million in ongoing savings.
+• Space Release Program: We are reducing our use of leased administrative space in Davis, with a goal of at least $4 million in ongoing savings.
 We have launched an incentive program for units that release space to central campus.
+As of fiscal year 2024-25 space releases will reduce our annual lease costs by $2 million.

-• Realign Funding for the Cost of Utilities: Currently, the majority of costs associated with utilities is paid centrally with core funds.
+• Realign Funding for the Cost of Utilities: In the past, the majority of costs associated with utilities was paid centrally with core funds.
 We are realigning at least $5 million over five years from core funds to central campus Finance & Administration (indirect cost) funds.

 • Savings from Limiting Core Fund Investments: The annual budget framework assumes that the campus will make up to $4 million in ongoing core fund investments for critical priorities through the budget process.
-In 2021-22 and 2023-24 core fund investments were limited and $1 million was redirected from other central funds to offset investments.
-This resulted in $7 million in combined savings directed toward achieving the central campus savings target by 2025.
+In 2021-22 through 2024-25 core fund investments were limited resulting in $10.6 million in combined savings directed toward achieving and increasing the central campus savings target by 2025.
+In 2024-25 central campus continued to limit core fund investments, saving $3.6 million in core funds that reduces the deficit.

 How savings targets were defined

-In recognition of our primary teaching and research mission and strategic priorities, unit targets are disproportionately allocated to administrative activities.
-Savings targets, while not strictly formulaic, take into account multiple factors, including core fund base budgets, all fund expenditures, space utilization, unit net operating margin trends, and metrics such as staff and student to faculty ratios.
-To arrive at the final rebalancing target, a measure of judgment was applied on top of the various measures described above.
+• In recognition of our primary teaching and research mission and strategic priorities, initial unit targets were disproportionately allocated to administrative activities.
+Savings targets, while not strictly formulaic, take into account multiple factors, including core fund base budgets, common operating fund expenditures, all fund expenditures, space utilization, unit net operating margin trends, and metrics such as staff and student to faculty ratios.
+To arrive at the initial targets, a measure of judgment was applied on top of the review of various measures described above.

-Unit leaders must strategically evaluate their activities for efficiency and efficacy, keeping in mind potential service impacts to clients.
+• Unit leaders must strategically evaluate their activities for efficiency and efficacy, keeping in mind potential service impacts to clients, compliance, risk, and strategic priorities.
 Units with recharge activities must strive to manage rates in compliance with campus guidelines while delivering efficient services.
-Information on the campus’ Self-Supporting Recharge rate review and approval process can be found here.

 Resources